-Your motorhome has been equipped with an integrated heating / air conditioning system.
-It is designed to provide windshield defrost, heating and cooling for the front seat occupants only, and is not capable of heating and cooling the entire motorhome.
+Your motor home has been equipped with an integrated heating / air conditioning system.
+It provides windshield defrost, heating and cooling for the front seat occupants only, and is not capable of heating and cooling the entire motor home.
 Refer to the manufacturer's manual for detailed operating instructions and tips.